ludwigmoeller/ludwigmoeller.github.io/_posts/2026-01-16-optimizing-sharepoint-storage-with-versioning.md

 ---
 layout: post
-title: "Optimizing SharePoint storage with versioning limits"
+title: "Optimizing SharePoint storage with versioning (and estimating the impact safely)"
 date: 2026-01-16
 categories: [SharePoint, Storage]
 tags: [sharepoint, storage, versioning, powershell, m365]
 ---

-## Why SharePoint storage suddenly becomes a problem
+## When SharePoint storage suddenly becomes a problem

 SharePoint storage rarely becomes a problem gradually.

-In most environments, it looks fine… until it doesn’t.
+In most tenants, everything looks fine… until one day it doesn’t.

-One day you notice:
+Typical symptoms:
-- Storage alerts firing
+- Storage alerts start firing
-- New sites failing to provision
+- New sites fail to provision
-- Users unable to upload files
+- Users can’t upload files
-- Microsoft 365 storage creeping dangerously close to the limit
+- The tenant is suddenly *very* close to its storage limit

-And when you dig into it, the cause is often **file versioning**.
+When that happens, the root cause is often not user content — it’s **file versioning**.

 ---

-## The hidden cost of versioning
+## Versioning is useful… and expensive

 Versioning in SharePoint is a good thing.
 It protects users from accidental overwrites and makes recovery easy.

-But by default, many document libraries:
-- Keep **hundreds or thousands of versions**
-- Keep them **forever**
-- Across **every file**, including large binaries
+The problem is how it’s commonly configured:

+- Very high (or unlimited) version counts
+- Versions kept indefinitely
+- Large files changing frequently
+- No automatic cleanup

-Over time, this quietly consumes massive amounts of storage.
+Over time, old file versions quietly consume **huge amounts of storage**.

 ---

 ## A real-world example

-In a recent customer case, SharePoint storage was almost exhausted.
+In a recent customer case, SharePoint storage was nearly exhausted.

-- Remaining storage before cleanup: **~90 GB**
+- Available storage before cleanup: **~90 GB**
-- Remaining storage after cleanup: **~1.3 TB**
+- Available storage after cleanup: **~1.3 TB**

-No content was deleted.
+No active files were deleted.
 No users were impacted.

 The only change was **bringing versioning under control**.

 ---

-## The two settings that actually matter
+## The two controls that actually matter

-To keep SharePoint storage healthy long-term, two controls are critical:
+When optimizing SharePoint storage, two settings make the biggest difference:

-### 1. Maximum version history
+### 1. Maximum version count

 This limits how many versions of a file are kept.

-Example:
-- Instead of unlimited versions
+Instead of keeping hundreds or thousands of versions forever, you might keep:
-- Keep the **last 50 or 100**
+- The **latest 50 or 100 versions**

 For most users, anything beyond that is never accessed.